e2guardian/e2guardian/README.md

 # [E2Guardian](http://e2guardian.org)

-This is the pre-release version - v5.4.2
+This is the very pre-release version - v5.5.0

+Warning - this version is work in progress!!!

-Note that there are significant changes to the configuration files in this release and the sample lists have been re-organized into sub-directories.
+Note that there are significant changes to the configuration files in this releasei.
 For details see e2guardian.conf, e2guardianf1.conf and the README files in configs/lists configs/lists/common and config/lists/example.group

-Note: Some configuration files in this version are not backward compatible with v4 or v5.3 configuration files.
+Note: Some configuration files in this version are not fully backward compatible with v5.4 configuration files.

 Please read notes/NEWIN_v5 before installing.